Trump signals he’s open to state limits on contraceptive access, then insists he’s not

 - Oops!Something went wrong.Please try again later.

-Former President Donald Trump on Tuesday was asked if he supports “any restrictions on a person’s right to contraception.”
-(Photo of a package of birth control pills by Getty Images)

-WASHINGTON — Donald Trump, the Republican Party’s presumptive nominee for president, suggested during a taped interview with a Pittsburgh TV news station Tuesday that he might be open to states restricting access to contraceptives, though he later appeared to backtrack.
+WASHINGTON — Donald Trump, the Republican Party’s presumptive nominee for president, suggested during a taped interview with a Pittsburgh TV news station Tuesday that he might be open to state limits on contraceptive access, though he later appeared to backtrack.

 “We’re looking at that and I’m going to have a policy on that very shortly and I think it’s something that you’ll find interesting,” Trump said on KDKA.
 “It’s another issue that’s very interesting.
 But you will find it very smart.
 I think it’s a smart decision, but we’ll be releasing it very soon.”